SoftlySplinter/zProfessions/01_hlasm.md

 ## What is the assemble trying to tell me?

-All in the knowledge centre.
+All in the knowledge centre -> [here](http://www-03.ibm.com/systems/z/os/zos/library/bkserv/)